phil-rice/focuson/laoban/README.md

 * It keeps track of the status of important things: such as last test execution, last compile, last install

 ## Other package managers
 Laoban is not opinionated.
-Replaceing `npm` with `yarn`  in the config will let you use all the features with yarn.
+Replacing `npm` with `yarn`  in the config will let you use all the features with yarn.
 If you want to use it with maven or sbt or... it works fine (although those tools already have much of the capabliities that laoban brings to the javascript world)